xxgicoxx/kurzer-bot/README.md

-# Kurzer - Telegram bot for shorten url.
+# Kurzer

-Kurzer is a Telegram bot for shorten url.
+Kurzer is an Telegram bot for shorten url.

 ![Bot](https://i.imgur.com/zkOa0a1.png)